Updated February 2018

 - The Head of School/Director should undertake an initial investigation to ascertain the facts of the case.

-- The Head of School/Director should report the matter to the Director of Finance and the University’s Security Officer, ext 5099 (or directly on 028 9097 5099), who may help with the investigation or seek assistance from the University’s Internal Auditors.
-Under the University’s Financial Memorandum, with the Department for Employment and Learning (DEL), the Director of Finance is required to report actual and suspected frauds (including theft), to DEL as soon as they are identified, and therefore it is imperative that all such matters are reported as soon as they are brought to your attention.
+- The Head of School/Director should report the matter to the Director of Finance and the University’s Security Services who may help with the investigation, or seek assistance from the University’s Internal Auditors.
+Under the University’s Financial Memorandum, with the Department for Education (DfE), the Director of Finance is required to report actual and suspected frauds (including theft), to DfE as soon as they are identified, and therefore it is imperative that all such matters are reported as soon as they are brought to your attention.

-- If an item is unlikely to be returned, complete an EMS Deletion Form, or alternatively print a 'screen dump', have it signed by the Head of School/Directorate, and delete the item from the Equipment Register.
+- If an item is unlikely to be returned, complete a Deletion Form, have it signed by the Head of School/Directorate, and delete the item from the Equipment Register.

-Annually, at the end of the second semester, lists of all the items recorded on the Register for each School/Directorate/Operating Unit will be issued.
-It is the responsibility of each Head of School/Director to validate the accuracy of the data contained in the listing.
+Periodically, a University wide equipment review will be requested by the Capital and Costing Section.
+It is the responsibility of each Head of School/Director to validate the accuracy of the Register lists for their area of responsibility.
 EROs may be delegated the authority to undertake this verification exercise and can also make the necessary modifications to the relevant records in the Register.
 Any associated hard copy documentation must be retained for audit purposes.